Because of numerous risk factors at the same time:

 Ben credits GCVF as being a big part in his success: “Gold Coast Veterans Foundation bridged an invisible gap that I and other veterans can’t locate, let alone get out of.
 I hate saying it, but I really just needed to accept f***ing up, change, and move on.
 In other words it helped me find the tools I didn’t even know I needed, like cognitive behavioral therapy or a wellness recovery action plan… because of the courage and commitment you had to put boots on the ground and get me here.
 Sobriety is paramount to my being!
 I just needed to be reminded why, and thank you seriously for your part in finding myself.”

 Michael and Ana Garcia – Michael did two combat tours in Iraq.
 Ana served in Kuwait.

-Ana is a MST survivor, but VA is delaying her claim.
+Ana is disabled as a result of her service, but VA is delaying her claim.
 During her pregnancy, she was barely speaking.
 Michael has a 10% disability rating (for Tinnitus), but the VA denied his claim for PTSD.
 GCVF is working to help Michael see a Psychiatrist to substantiate his PTSD claim.

 This veteran couple and their service dog have been living in a vehicle for two years – first in a car, and now in a small camper with no utility hookups.

 With this couple being at high risk for COVID-19, the MVO program was finally able to place them into one of the state-funded motel rooms, where they will have safe housing.